 - If you survive until the 10 year statute period has run, the IRS lien will auto-release the lien.

-- A bankruptcy discharge of the underlying tax debt will result in the release of the lien once the IRS collects the assets that were subject to the lien or agrees the assets are worthless.
+- A chapter 7 bankruptcy discharge of the underlying tax debt will result in the release of the lien once the IRS collects the assets that were subject to the lien or agrees the assets are worthless.

 - The IRS will withdraw the lien if doing so will be in the best interest of the Federal Government.
 This usually means that withdrawing the lien will directly help you pay the tax debt.